 When we were together I saw my ability to overlook the negatives as a kind of resilience, a willingness to commit, acceptance of the flaws we all carry..."No one is perfect, certainly not me"; I would say.
-"Look at the big picture", "He's basically a good man...", etc. But, critical remarks have a way of eroding trust, turning the vulnerability needed for intimacy into caution.
-By the time he announced his leaving, negative comments, especially those about my appearance, had begun chipping away at my confidence.
+"Look at the big picture", "He's basically a good man...", etc. But, critical remarks have a way of eroding trust, turning the vulnerability needed for intimacy into caution and doubt.

 Before this man, there was always something positive left over from past relationships, lingering feelings of warmth, recognition of a time in two lives that mattered for the time that was.
 This was different...a coldness I'd never known, the intensity of the relationship matched by the intensity and certainty of its conclusion.
 So, I expected no response to my holiday message, and that was o.k.
 My spirits wouldn't be dampened.

 Early one morning in February his name was there in my inbox.
 As I began reading, the words seemed wrong, off, too strange, jagged and jumping everywhere on the page - "...a severe deterioration of health".
 Was this a mistake?
 Was this from someone I didn't know...had it been mixed up with his email address?
 His name...?
 This man whose identity was one with strength and stamina and good looks, this man who rode bikes, ran marathons, climbed mountains, lifted weights and crossed the icy peaks of western mountains, was now "...in need of care 18 hours a day".
 I was frozen.
 How could this be?